 Incineration can be clean.
 Older methods of incineration of electronic parts, plastics, treated fabrics, batteries and even diapers release all the toxic metals into the air.
 The use of scrubbers and newer methods of very high temperature incineration are much better.

 Cadmium and mercury in papers.
-Cigarette and marijuana smoke are high in cadmium, found in cigarette paper.
+Cigarette and marijuana smoke are high in cadmium, and cadmium is found in cigarette and joint rolling paper.
+It helps keep the drugs burning.
 Pesticides used on these crops may contain lead, arsenic and other toxic metals.

 Medications and toxic metals.
-Many patented prescription and over-the-counter drugs contain toxic metals.
-Cipro (fluoquinolones) and Prozac (fluoxetine) are fluoride-containing chemicals, for example.
+Many prescription and over-the-counter drugs contain toxic metals.
+Cipro (fluoquinolone antibiotics) and anti-depressants such as Prozac (fluoxetine) are fluoride-containing drugs, for example.

-Thimerisol, a mercury-containing preservative, is still used in many vaccines, including all flu shots, even when doctors deny it, I am told.
+Thimerosal, a mercury-containing preservative, is still used in many vaccines, including most flu shots, even when doctors deny it, I am told.
 Independent evaluation of a large study that is part of the Centers For Disease Control Vaccine Safety Datalink concluded that: